by-jp/www.byjp.me/content/notes/twitter/27859241/index.md

 - imported
 - from-twitter
 ---
-in Melilla - finding the rapid language and pricing changes hard to cope with\!
+in Melilla - finding the rapid language and pricing changes hard to cope with!